shimomut/sagemaker-solutions/hyperpod_public_subnet/README.md

-# Solution to create/run HyperPod cluster in public subnet
+# Solution to create/run a HyperPod cluster in a public subnet

 ## Overview

 Currently, HyperPod doesn't support creating a cluster in public subnet.
-The [developer guide document](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-eks-prerequisites.html) also says “The type of the subnet in your VPC must be private for HyperPod clusters”.
+The [developer guide document](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-eks-prerequisites.html) also states that “The type of the subnet in your VPC must be private for HyperPod clusters”.
-If you actually try to create a HyperPod cluster in a public subnet, the cluster creation takes long time, and it eventually fails. because EIPs are not automatically attached to ENIs.
+If you actually try to create a HyperPod cluster in a public subnet, the cluster creation will take a long time, and it eventually fail.
+This is because EIPs are not automatically attached to ENIs.

-This document explains how to avoid this limitation with a helper script.
-The script has some commands,
+This document describes how to work around this limitation using a helper script.
+The script has following commands:

-1. create and attach EIPs to ENIs for HyperPod instances
+1. Create and attach EIPs to ENIs for HyperPod instances
-2. switch the subnet’s route table association to public ↔ private
+2. Switch the route table association of the subnet public ↔ private
-3. delete unused EIPs
+3. Delete unused EIPs

-By running these commands manually from your development machine (e.g., local laptop), you can switch the subnet for your HyperPod instances to public, while keeping internet access from the instances by attaching EIPs.
+Running these commands manually from your development machine (such as a local laptop) will allow you to switch the subnet for your HyperPod instances to public while maintaining internet access from the instances by attaching EIPs.

 ## How to use